Rebel Rebel (Homeland): Plot

 Carrie (Claire Danes) sees an unknown woman (Sandrine Holt) enter Wellington's house while watching her surveillance camera feeds.
 Desperate to identify her, she posts a screen capture of the woman on the 4chan political board, asking if anyone can identify her.
 A hacker responds to the post, and lures Carrie into downloading a file which infects her laptop with ransomware.
 The hard drive is encrypted with a demand for a $5,000 payment in bitcoin.

 Brett O’Keefe (Jake Weber), being harbored by the Elkins family, makes another broadcast where he accuses President Keane of being somehow involved in the death of General McClendon.
 Keane (Elizabeth Marvel) is concerned with the public perception as she agrees McClendon's death looks suspicious.
 Wellington (Linus Roache) convinces Keane to go forward with his proposal: release the 200 federal employees who were arrested, and appoint Saul (Mandy Patinkin) as National Security Advisor.
 Saul's first assignment from Wellington is to oversee the manhunt for O'Keefe's hideout.

 Max (Maury Sterling) has no luck dealing with Carrie's laptop.
-While they talk about it, the hacker starts talking back to them, revealing he's been listening via the laptop's microphone.
+While they talk about it, the hacker starts talking back to them, revealing he has been listening via the laptop's microphone.
 He then escalates the ransom to $10,000, then $20,000 to decrypt Carrie's hard drive.
 Max leaves and Carrie talks to the hacker who threatens to go public with proof of her spying on Wellington.
 Not having the money to pay the ransom, Carrie improvises and tries to seduce the hacker by doing a striptease on her webcam.
 After going along with his requests briefly, she insists on a face-to-face meeting.
 When they meet, Carrie hints at a sexual encounter, but when the hacker gets close she headbutts him and attacks him with an expandable baton concealed in her boot.
 After beating the hacker into submission, she forces him to unlock her laptop, reveals she is CIA and threatens to kill him if he tries anything with her again.